Collaboration is word that is getting thrown around a lot these day.

 - Reduce communication friction

-- Develop a more efficient workforce
+- Develop a more efficient workforce (who can work when they are most productive)

 - Achieve better results